-So, it’s not surprising that when the refrigerator starts to run warm, stops cooling properly, leak water or suddenly turn from a quiet machine into a noisy one, you can understandably get nervous that your hard-working appliance is about to call it quits.
+Out of all the appliances in your home, the refrigerator is the one you rely on the most to keep things cold and keep your food safe for consumption.
+So, it’s not surprising that when the refrigerator starts to run warm, stops cooling properly, leaks water or suddenly turns from a quiet machine into a noisy one, you understandably get nervous that your hard-working appliance is about to call it quits.
 But before you reach for the phone to dial a service person to come over and evaluate it, you can take a few simple steps to diagnose your broken refrigerator yourself - here’s how.

 First, Check for the Obvious

 Before you start tearing your appliance apart, take a minute to make sure it isn’t something obvious like the power or the thermostat.
 Pull your fridge back slightly and make sure it’s still plugged into the wall.
 Then, check your fridge’s thermostat to ensure that it hasn’t accidentally been turned up.
 Finally, look to see if any food items or boxes are blocking the vents, which could prevent cold air from being circulated throughout the fridge.

 If your basic evaluation doesn’t yield any solutions, you’ll need to move onto the diagnosis stage and you’ll need some specific tools to help you determine what’s broken on your refrigerator:

 - ¼” nut driver set

 - Thick towels

 - Needle-nose pliers

 - Combination wrench set

 - Shop vac with nozzle attachments